antserrano/Feature-detection-and-matching/README.md

 # Use

+Set folder "image" and file "main.py" in the same path.

 Run main.py and see results.

-In the folder "images" you can find the images used by main.py.
+In folder "images" you can find the images used by main.py

 In case you would like to change the images you work with, you need to:

-1. Add the image to the image folder.
+1. Add the new images to the "image" folder.
-2. Change the paths of the images in the "main" section in main.py
+2. Change the image's paths in the "main" section in main.py

 # References